-'''

 %INCLUDE xmyConfig.General

-'''

-- If you don't need to use GUI testing tools or the TOP, App-to-App, and PRT3270 Packages, you can simply comment out (or remove) the %INCLUDE statement for the appropriate file. - As your installation grows, the xmyConfig file can get very large, making it harder to find entries if you have to make changes to the configuration.
+- If you don't need to use GUI testing tools or the TOP, AppApp, PRT3270, and TCP Packages, you can simply comment out (or remove) the %INCLUDE statement for the appropriate file. - As your installation grows, the xmyConfig file can get very large, making it harder to find entries if you have to make changes to the configuration.